Dilan 1991

 Dilan 1991 is a 2019 Indonesian language romantic drama film.
-Like its prequel, the film is also based on Dilan novel series written by Pidi Baiq, this is from Dilan Bagian Kedua: Dia adalah Dilanku tahun 1991 (Dilan Part Two: He is My Dilan in 1991).
-The film sold more than 5 million tickets as of 17 March 2019.
+Like its prequel, the film is also based on the Dilan novel series written by Pidi Baiq, this is from Dilan Bagian Kedua: Dia adalah Dilanku tahun 1991 (Dilan Part Two: He is My Dilan in 1991).
+The film sold more than 5 million tickets as of 17 March, 2019.

 Plot

 Milea, now in a relationship with Dilan, faces problems.
-He is involved in an aggressive motorbike gang of his school, engaging in fights every other day.
+He is involved in an aggressive motorbike gang at his school, engaging in fights every other day.
 This eventually leads him to get expelled from the school.
-She still tries to understand him and does not let the relationship get affected.
+She still tries to understand him and does not let the relationship be affected.
 Meanwhile, her cousin Yugo returns from Belgium and starts acting incestuous towards Milea, making her uncomfortable.

 One night, she sees Dilan planning an attack, threatening a breakup if he does not mend his ways.
 Seeing Yugo as a foreign man in the car, Dilan ignores Milea and is arrested for using his father's pistol.
 One day, Milea's parents advise her to take Yugo around Bandung.
 In a cinema, Yugo tries to kiss Milea; she asks Yugo not to see her again.
 In an apology meeting, Milea brings Dilan to scare off Yugo.

 Milea learns that Dilan is involved in another attack; this time, he is kicked out by his mom and shelters at the gang leader's house.
 Milea slaps him, tired of his involvement in problems, and declares a breakup.
 Dilan's mother then confronts him at a stadium.
 He walks away, leaving Milea crying on his mother's shoulders.
-Milea later graduates college, and her family moves out of their home.
+Milea later graduates from college, and her family moves out of their home.

 In 1995 in Jakarta, Milea, now married to her college friend Herdi, sees Dilan at an office building that the three of them happen to work at.
 Dilan tells her that he is leaving for Surabaya that night.
-After some time, Milea tries to catch the train he is leaving from but fails.
+After some time, Milea tries to catch the train he is leaving from, but fails.
 In 2018, in her apartment, she writes the last few sentences of her memoir, a direct copy of Pidi Baiq's novel, which the film is based on.